 Most of us are familiar with terms such as PTSD and have heard about the devastating effects of Post-Traumatic Stress Syndrome, but most of us cannot fully comprehend what it means.
 While the focus of Junger’s book is primarily the military and PTSD, it isn’t the only focus.
 The idea of belonging is at the heart of Tribe and that idea isn’t exclusive to people who serve our country.
 Junger contends that feeling like a productive member of a community is essential for people coming home from military service, but also for anyone in our society.

 As part of his argument, Junger reaches into the past and presents stories and quotes from new settlers of America who talk about people leaving the “civilized” world to join American Indian tribes.
 He provides quotes from both leaders questioning why these people left, or in some cases stayed after being kidnapped, and from people who decided they would rather not return home after experiencing life with a tribe.

 He also offers expert commentary on other tribal communities around the world and the role each person plays to ensure everyone’s survival.
 The individual self is not considered because it is only the survival of the entire community that is important.
-Junger describes how modern Americans are too individualistic and how our technologies meant to bring us together actually allow us to disconnect even more.
+Junger describes how modern Americans are too individualistic and how our technologies, meant to bring us together, actually allow us to disconnect even more.

 - Do we focus too much on being an individual?
 Why do we feel the need to be distinctive from our community?

-- What can we do as society to improve how we reintegrate military personal back into the everyday community?
+- What can we do as society to improve how we reintegrate military personnel back into the everyday community?

-- Does Junger’s arguments make sense in today’s modern technological world?
+- Do Junger’s arguments make sense in today’s modern technological world?

-Some may not agree with the ideas presented in Tribe.
-At the very least, Junger provides a different viewpoint to consider.
-It is worth the time it takes to read the 133 pages if only to think about how our society interacts with one another and the unintended consequences, good or bad, of our individual thinking.
+Though some may not agree with the ideas presented in Tribe, at the very least, Junger provides a different viewpoint to consider.
+It is worth the time it takes to read the 133 pages to think about how our society interacts with one another and the unintended consequences, good or bad, of our individual thinking.